With Treatment

 Services included:

-United Summit Center Bob Mays Recovery Center is a dual diagnosis treatment center in Clarksburg, WV that provides treatment services for drug or alcohol use and mental health disorders that include OCD as well as post-partum depression.
+United Summit Center Bob Mays Recovery Center is a dual-diagnosis treatment center in Clarksburg, West Virginia that offers treatment for drug and alcohol addiction and mental health disorders that include bipolar disorder as well as antisocial personality disorder.

 Address: 1 Hospital Drive, Clarksburg, WV 26301 in Harrison County